Ridgewood School: Curriculum

 Lessons: Ridgewood School teaches lessons in Geography, Music, History, French, Spanish, Art, ICT, Science, Maths, RE, PE, Technology, Food Tech, English, and Drama.

 The school also caters for 6th formers with courses including engineering, computing and construction.
 It competes in sporting and non-sporting events including track and field running, cross country, football and netball.

 Location

 Ridgewood School neighbours the New Stone Hill School, a specialist school which was formerly the Anchorage School, and before that, a teacher training college.
 It has an open playing field towards the back of the site alongside Ridgewood's open P.E. fields, which are both surrounded by open fields used for agriculture.
 To one side of the playing field is an abandoned railway line which runs through Scawsby and Sprotbrough.

 Travel to the school is provided via the school buses, the 540, which collects students from Sprotbrough village, the 541, which collects students from Lower Sprotbrough, and the 542, which collects students from Barnburgh.
 A late bus is also provided in the afternoons, which leaves at 16:00.

-The school lies on Barnsley road (A635) what is the main Barnsley - Doncaster link road which passes though villages like Hickelton, Goldthorpe, Darfeild etc.
+The school lies on Barnsley Road (A635) which is the main Barnsley - Doncaster link road which passes though villages like Hickleton, Goldthorpe, Darfield etc.